servicemesher/website/themes/hugo-universal-theme/exampleSite/content/blog/creating-a-new-theme.md

 ### Skins

 Skins are the files responsible for the look and feel of your site.
 It’s the CSS that controls colors and fonts, it’s the Javascript that determines actions and reactions.
-It’s also the rules that Hugo uses to transform your content into the HTML that the site will serve to vistiors.
+It’s also the rules that Hugo uses to transform your content into the HTML that the site will serve to visitors.

 You have two ways to create a skin.
 The simplest way is to create it in the ```layouts/``` directory.
 If you do, then you don’t have to worry about configuring Hugo to recognize it.
 The first place that Hugo will look for rules and files is in the ```layouts/``` directory so it will always find the skin.